 The workshop “On Common Grounds?” aims to bring together people from different parts of the world whose research critically reflects on the processes and impacts of these critical approaches.
 Sparked by inputs from experienced academics and practitioners from the field and informed by local experiences and research, the group of selected participants will explore the processes, dynamics and complexities of such heritage projects.
 Which theoretical ideas guide critical approaches to public engagement with the past?
 Which methods are used to put them into practice?
 Who gets involved and who is left out and for what reason?
 How is power distributed among people and institutions involved in such projects?
 How are different values, knowledges, and affects about heritage negotiated?
 What is recognized as knowledge or expertise?
 What are the long-term effects of such endeavours?
 How can qualitative research help to enhance our understanding of the processes involved?
 And, last but not least, what are the “common grounds” that are being constructed through these projects?

-The Topoi-funded workshop is a joint endeavour of the Centre for Anthropological Research on Museums and Heritage (CARMAH) at Humboldt-Universität zu Berlin and the Master Programme for Museum Management and Communication at the Hochschule für Technik und Wirtschaft (HTW) in Berlin.
-It takes place from October 1-5, 2018 in Berlin.
+The workshop is a joint endeavour of the Excellence Cluster Topoi, the Centre for Anthropological Research on Museums and Heritage (CARMAH) at Humboldt-Universität zu Berlin, and the Master Programme for Museum Management and Communication at the Hochschule für Technik und Wirtschaft (HTW) in Berlin.